apache/drill/_docs/configure-drill/securing-drill/050-configure-inbound-impersonation.md

               { proxy_principals : { users : [“...”, “...”], groups : [“...”, “...”] },
               target_principals: { users : [“...”, “...”], groups : [“...”, “...”] } }

-3. Ensure that the proxy user (application) passes the username of the impersonation target user to Drill when creating a connection through the `impersonation_target` connection property.
+3. Ensure that the proxy user (application) passes the username of the impersonation target user to Drill when creating a connection.

 The following examples show you how to do this for JDBC and ODBC:

-- For JDBC, through SQLLine:
+- For JDBC, through SQLLine using the `impersonation_target` connection property:

             bin/sqlline –u “jdbc:drill:schema=dfs;zk=myclusterzk;impersonation_target=euser1” -n puser1 -p ppass1